omry/omegaconf/docs/source/usage.rst

 The first dot denotes the level of the node itself and additional dots are going up the parent hierarchy. e.g. **${..foo}** points to the **foo** sibling of the parent of the current node.

 NOTE: Interpolations may cause config cycles.
-Such cycles are discouraged and may cause undefined behavior.
+Such cycles are forbidden and may cause undefined behavior.

 Input YAML file: